lwh9346/open-heat-lab-website/content/authors/bai-song/_index.md

     url: 'https://www.pku.edu.cn/'

 # Short bio (displayed in user profile at end of posts)
-bio: Song Bai, graduated from Tsinghua University and is currently a Distinguished Research Fellow at the Department of Energy and Resource Engineering, College of Engineering, Peking University
+bio: Bai Song is a renowned researcher and doctoral supervisor at Peking University’s College of Engineering, specializing in energy and resources engineering.
+He holds a Bachelor’s and Master’s from Tsinghua University, and a Ph.D. from the University of Michigan, Ann Arbor.
+His postdoctoral work took place at MIT and the University of Michigan, Ann Arbor.
+He focuses on heat phenomena and carriers at atomic and temporal scales, using nanotechnology and femtosecond lasers.

 #education:
 #  courses: